opencost/opencost/README.md

 ***How do you measure the cost of a CPU/RAM for a container, pod, deployment, etc.***

-Kubecost models collect pricing data from major cloud providers, e.g. GCP and AWS, to provide the real-time cost of running workloads.
+Kubecost models collect pricing data from major cloud providers, e.g. GCP, Azure and AWS, to provide the real-time cost of running workloads.
 Based on this information, each container inherits a cost per CPU hour and cost per RAM gb hour depending on the node where it's scheduled.
 This means containers of the same size, as measured by requests or usage, could be charged different rates if they are scheduled in different regions, on nodes with different usage types (on-demand vs preemptible), etc.

 Measuring the cost of a pod, deployment, service, namespace, etc is simply the aggregation of its individual container costs.